 The first step to budgeting with an irregular income is to figure out your bare minimum budget.
 In other words, how much money do you actually need to live on each month?

-This number should include necessary expenses such as rent, loan payments, insurance, utilities, groceries, etc.
+This number should include necessary fixed expenses such as rent, a car payment, student loans, insurance, utilities, and groceries.

 What good is knowing this number?

 First, it’ll give you an idea as to whether you actually make enough money.
-If your irregular income doesn’t allow you to pay all of your bills, it’s time to figure out how to make more money.
+If your irregular income doesn’t allow you to pay all of your bills, it’s time to figure out how to make more money (or change your spending habits).

-I like the idea of taking away some of the irregularity of an inconsistent income by giving yourself regular paychecks.
+I like the idea of taking away some of the irregularity of an inconsistent income by giving yourself a steady paycheck.

 So how does that actually work?